guhan/zerotociso/docs/OSIMODEL.md

 ### Layer 7 - Application
-Deals directly with applications and their interaction with the network.
-Data stream.
+- Deals directly with applications and their interaction with the network.
+- Data stream
 ​​
 - HTTP
 - FTP